k4mien/discordjs_music_bot_slash/README.md

 To Do:

-- fix queue list for more than 4096 char.
+- fix queue list for more than 4096 char. => fixed in repo with prefix
+- more features?

 How to setup bot?